Carpet and flooring tips

 The first thing to do is speak to the kids.
 Let them know that if they spill something its fine, but they need to let you know so you can deal with it straightaway.
 Nothing worse than a slime stain that’s been worked into the carpet!!
 Carpet and flooring are expensive and they need to know how to treat them with respect.

-Second, plan in a time when you can vaccuum the carpet in peace.
+Second, plan in a time when you can vacuum the carpet in peace.
 To be honest, its a great time to have a chill out!
 Then, every few days, have a deep clean.
-Sprinkle bicarbonate of soda on the carpet and leave for a while, then vacuum up.
-This will absorb any smells.
+Sprinkle bicarbonate of soda on the carpet and leave for a while, then vacuum up with a quality vacuum like the Riccar R10CV (which you can click here to learn more about) This will absorb any smells.
 You can also brush the carpet with a squeegee.
 This will pull up any hairs, particularly useful if you have a dog or cat.

 Consider the future